The trendy laid-back town of Byron Bay in New South Wales, Australia has lots of unique Instagrammable photography spots!

 Here are the best photography spots in and around Byron Bay.
 You can see them in one or two days, or spread them out over several days.

-Byron Bay, or Byron as it is often known, is located in the north east of the state of New South Wales.
+Byron Bay, or Byron as it is often known, is located in northern New South Wales.

 BYRON BAY PHOTOGRAPHY SPOTS